 Goldberg, affectionately known as Rabbi G to the children, says that the objective is to give the children a tool that reduces their stress and ‘mitigates trauma’.
 Many of these children have become tutors on the programme after recovering from cancer.

 “One of the long-term impacts of childhood cancer is post-traumatic stress which is a series of conditioned responses learned from negative experiences,” Goldberg says.
-“Children identify the physical experiences of stress, whether its been triggered by depression or angst, which then connects back to old memories of being in hospital, being afraid of dying, and all the trauma of paediatric cancer, and it becomes integrated in them.
+“Children identify the physical experiences of stress, whether it’s been triggered by depression or angst, which then connects back to old memories of being in hospital, being afraid of dying, and all the trauma of paediatric cancer, and it becomes integrated in them.

 "Children identify the physical experiences of stress, whether it’s been triggered by depression or angst, which then connects back to old memories of being in hospital."